data-players/deploy-archipelago-classic/README.md

 index.js:209 Error: @semapps/geo-components : No access token in mapbox configuration
 ```
 This is because MapBox Access Token is not define in the docker-compose file.
 This is not really a problem for local testing.

-### 1 Fork the Deploye repo

-Fork this project to get your own version and work on it.

 ### 2 Change exemple variable